adambgordon/letf-simulation/README.md

 | 3x | 5 | 5yr | 0.751 | 0.631 |
 | ... | ... | ... | ... | ... |

-The **probability** values are probability percentages, so 0.5 represents a 50% percent chance or coin-toss odds of occurrence.
+The **probability_positive_return** and **probability_beat_index** values are probability percentages.
+For instance, 0.5 represents a 50% chance, or coin-toss odds, of achieving the corresponding outcome, a value of 1 means that the outcome is guaranteed, and a value of 0 means that the outcome is impossible.

 ### 6. What are the *year* values?